 Whichever side plate you use, the buttons on it are not only backlit, they are also programmable.
 So, you can have some of your favorite tools at your fingertips when modeling.

 Being a gaming mouse, you get features that were meant to entice gamers like the 16000DPI optical sensor.
+While for a Blender user a high DPI as this may not matter much, it WILL help you with how precisely you navigate through the space.

 The DPI button lets you adjust it to set your preferences and thus allows you to calibrate the mouse to your Blender needs.